+Development controls D17.6 Landscaping provided with development shall be limited to endemic species for public and private landscaping.
+D17.7 Residential lots shall be setback from the Stockton Beach dunes by a minimum of 50m as shown on Figure DAK.
+D17.8 Subdivision development shall ensure the Stockton Beach dunes area is revegetated to stabilise the dune and to provide north-south ecological continuity along the dune edge.

-Development controls D17.5 Landscaping provided with development shall be limited to endemic species for public and private landscaping.
-D17.6 Subdivision development is to ensure that the public open space required by D17.15 provides for a faunal movement corridor between coastal forests to the north and south of the site.
-Within corridors: Where possible, mature trees should be retained.
-A strip of vegetation is to be provided within the central portion of the public open space area with a minimum width of 40m.
-Within this section, trees or clumps of vegetation should be spaced no greater than 30m apart.
+- D17.9 Subdivision development is to ensure that the public open space required by D17.18 provides for a faunal movement corridor between coastal forests to the north and south of the site and should be designed to ensure the effective movement of:

+- Koala; and

+- Squirrel glider

+Within corridors:

+- Where possible, mature trees should be retained. - Trees, or clumps of vegetation, should be spaced no greater than 30 metres apart. - New planting must be locally endemic native species.